zarab33/mastery-quiz/fixing_problems.md

 ## One of the commands I ran on the command line during the setup results in an error

-### Contact Mary
+### Contact Kay

-* Contact @maryrosecook on Slack with a description of what you did and the full error message.
+* Contact @kaylovelace on Slack with a description of what you did and the full error message.

 ## I can't get a quiz